Word - Refresh All Fields19 Jul 2017

 Triggering your keyboard shortcut should briefly (relative to the size/complexity of your document and your PC’s speed) trigger the print preview and then the table of contents update and you should then see all of your fields updated.

 I hope you found this useful and that it helps you to speed up and improve your use of Microsoft Word.
-If you did find it useful, please do leave a comment below and or reach out and let me know via Twitter where you can find me as [@sylumer](https://twitter.com/sylumer).
+If you did find it useful, please do reach out and let me know via Twitter where you can find me as [@sylumer](https://twitter.com/sylumer).